Kamal Kamyabinia: Persepolis

 On 26 June 2015 Kamyabinia joined Persian Gulf Pro League club Persepolis on a two–year contract.
 He scored his first goal for the club on 2 February 2016 in a 2–2 draw against Sepahan.
 On 9 April 2016 Kamyabinia scored the winning goal in the 94th minute for Persepolis in a 2–1 victory against Malavan.

 Kamyabinia scored Persepolis' first goal of the 2016–17 season on 26 July 2016 in a 1–0 win against Saipa.
 He has also scored important goals for Persepolis in the ACL.

 Kamyabinia suffered a shoulder injury in the match against Navad Urmia in Iran’s Hazfi Cup and was rushed to the hospital.
 He was on target for Persepolis twice in 2018–19.

 On 24 August 2021, He extended his contract with Persepolis for three years.
 He has been one of the key players of Persepolis in these years and has played a significant role in the midfield of the team.

 In 2021, Varzesh 3 wrote about his popularity among teammates.
 He also received the humorous nickname "Uncle" from teammates and fans.

+Zob Ahan Esfahan

+On 10 July 2023 Kamyabinia joined Persian Gulf Pro League club Zob Ahan on a new contract after about 8 years in Persepolis.